 Ensamplario Atlantio: Being a Collection of Filling Patterns Suitable for Blackwork Embroidery.
 Arlington, MA: Black Rose Press, 2011 (self published).

 EA is a collection of over 220 graphed line unit patterns suitable for use as fills in blackwork embroidery, or as all-over or field fills.
 It’s available for free download here at this website.

 The Second Carolingian Modelbook: More Counted Embroidery Patterns from Historical Sources.
-Arlington, MA: Black Rose Press (forthcoming).
+Arlington, MA: Wild Puma Press (forthcoming).